Content Marketing Series: Curation

 What Other Content Curation Services Are Available?

-Not only does it help to source the articles and links to post, but you can also schedule social media content on this to automatically post to your channels.
+Not only do they help to source the articles and links to post, but you can also schedule social media content here to automatically post to your channels.

-Here at TMC, we favour Postify for its abilities to post across multiple platforms, including Instagram.
+Here at TMC, we favour Sendible for its abilities to post across multiple platforms, including Instagram.

-By setting up automatic alerts and utilising online sources, you can post more frequently; actively engage your audience.
+By setting up automatic alerts and utilising online sources, you can post more frequently; actively engaging your audience.

-Monitor your activities and evaluate what works well (and what doesn’t).
-This way you will have an accurate report on what you need to concentrate on moving forward.
+Monitoring your activities and evaluating what works well (and what doesn’t), will provide you with an accurate report on what you need to concentrate on moving forward.